PranjalKumar09/Servlet-JSP-JDBC/Java-Core/08-threading.md

 **Threads and Processes**
 - **Process:** A self-contained execution environment, representing a program or application.
-- **Thread:** A lightweight process that shares resources of its parent process and requires fewer resources to c   reate.
+- **Thread:** A lightweight process that shares resources of its parent process and requires fewer resources to create.

 ---